Leukemia-Commonly as Blood Cancer

 Bone marrow transplant

-A bone marrow transplant, also called a stem cell transplant, helps reestablish healthy stem cells by replacing unhealthy bone marrow with leukemia-free stem cells that will regenerate healthy bone marrow.
+Bone marrow transplant, also called a stem cell transplant, helps re-establish healthy stem cells by replacing unhealthy bone marrow with leukemia-free stem cells that will regenerate healthy bone marrow.

 You may receive stem cells from a donor or you may be able to use your own stem cells.